Information about a selection of projects recently completed by McKechnie Aviation.

 Conduct of audits for potential ‘wet lease’ providers on behalf of a regional airline.

 A UK regional airline had a need to lease-in additional capacity, but did not have the resources to develop the required procedures or conduct audits of potential wet-lease providers.
 McKechnie Aviation produced a ‘whitelisting’ procedure which was subsequently approved by the CAA.
-McKechnie Aviation then conducted audits of two aircraft operators and provided detailed reports to the client airline.
+We then conducted audits of a number of ACMI operators and provided detailed reports to the client airline.
 In some cases the client went on to contract with the audited operators, in others not.
 In one case we prevented the client airline from contracting with a provider that did not have the aircraft it claimed.
 In other cases it meant that the client was able to take advantage of significant commercial opportunities for which it did not have the internal capacity.